 I uncovered that Gao had a huge Instagram following, and that’s where customers primarily interacted with the brand online.

-Instagram-famous restaurant, Gao Viet Kitchen elevates its brand experience with new and responsive web design
+Instagram-famous restaurant, Gao Viet Kitchen elevates its brand experience with responsive web design

 Established in 2018, Gao Viet Kitchen is a family-owned "Instagram-famous restaurant," in San Mateo, CA that serves creative Vietnamese dishes with high quality ingredients.
 The recipes are an evolution of recipes from the owner’s family.
 Gao Viet Kitchen is consistently ranked in the top 3 on Yelp for Vietnamese food in the Bay Area.